Links on Android Authority may earn us a commission. Learn more.

 - Open the Alexa app.

-Once you’ve saved your two points, simply ask “Alexa, how’s traffic?”
-She should answer you in real-time with accidents and other slowdowns.
+Once you’ve saved your points, simply ask “Alexa, how’s my commute?”
+She should answer you with real-time data, including news of accidents and other slowdowns.

 Create parental controls